sean-p-ryan/think-tank/README.md

-This is a chat application in which users can log in, select an exicting chat room, create a new chat room, and post and delete messages with updates reflected in real time.
+This chat application allows users to log in, select an existing chat room, create new chat rooms, and post/delete messages.
+Updates are reflected in real time.

 ![Alt text](https://www.seanpryan.dev/images/think-tank-11242019.png "Think Tank user homescreen")